-I have wondered from time to time about what is the history of TaeKwonDo and just how and why it has become so popular not only in the United States but world wide.
+I have wondered from time to time about what is TaeKwonDo and its history?
+How and why it has become so popular not only in the United States but world wide.

 The thing is I just never really took the time to look it up.
-So the other day I decided to dedicate some time and do some research on the history of TaeKwonDo and more specifically how it came to the United States and why it has grown so quickly.
+So the other day I decided to dedicate some time and do some research on TaeKwonDo and its history.

-In this article I let you know what I learned about it and the how and why it has become so popular.
+In this article I will go into detail on what I learned about the history of TaeKwondo and both how and why it has become so popular.